Stochastic Treatment Choice with Empirical Welfare Updating

-where $\theta\in[-180^\circ,180^\circ)$ is the azimuth and $\phi\in[0,180^\circ]$ is the inclination.
+where $\theta\in\left[-180^\circ,180^\circ\right)$ is the azimuth and $\phi\in\left[0,180^\circ\right]$ is the inclination.
 It is perhaps convenient to think of the azimuth as related to longitude and the inclination as related to latitude.
 For non-trivial $\kappa$, the von Mises-Fisher distribution allocates probability mass to the sphere in such a way that its density contours are concentric about $\kappa$, with points closer to $\mu$ more likely to occur.
 The deterministic assignment rule of \citet{Kitagawa2018a} can be seen from \cref{FIG:DETERMINISTICRULES} to be located on the boundary between a high risk region (no-one treated) and a moderate risk region (everyone treated).
 As such, a stochastic assignment rule with non-trivial $\kappa$ and $\mu$ located at this point would approximately allocate probability mass to each of these regions in equal amounts.
 By shifting $\mu$ towards the centre of the moderate risk region, we allocate relatively more mass to rules that induce moderate risk and less mass to rules that induce high risk, which reduces empirical welfare risk overall.

-This pattern underlies what we observe in \cref{FIG:MU}, which plots empirical welfare risk for all $\mu$ on the sphere given $\kappa^*$.
+This pattern underlies what we observe in \cref{FIG:MU}, which plots empirical welfare risk for all $\mu$ on the sphere holding fixed $\kappa$ at $\kappa^{*}$.
 Despite the apparent discontinuity of risk over deterministic assignment rules, empirical welfare risk (and the objective function) appear to vary smoothly.